voxpupuli/puppet-icinga/README.md

 Also the Backports repo on Debian can be configured like the apt class of course, see https://forge.puppet.com/puppetlabs/apt to configure the class `apt::backports` via Hiera.

-As an example, how you configure backpaorts on a debian squeeze.
+As an example, how you configure backports on a debian squeeze.
 For squeeze the repository is already moved to the unsupported archive:

 ```
 ---